Peter Tork: The Monkees

 In 1967, free from Don Kirshner's restrictions, Tork contributed instrumental flourishes, such as the piano introduction to "Daydream Believer" and the banjo part on "You Told Me", as well as exploring occasional songwriting with the likes of "For Pete's Sake" and "Lady's Baby".

 Tork was close to his maternal grandmother, Catherine McGuire Straus, staying with her sometimes during his Greenwich Village days and after he became a Monkee.
 "Grams" was one of his most ardent supporters and managed his fan club, often writing personal letters to members and visiting music stores to make sure they carried Monkees records.

 Six albums were produced with the original Monkees lineup, four of which reached No. 1 on the Billboard chart.
 This success was supplemented by two years of the television program, a series of successful concert tours across America and abroad, and a trippy psychedelic movie, Head, which is considered by some to have been ahead of its time.
-However, tensions, both musical and personal, were increasing within the group.
-The band finished a Far East tour in October 1968 (where Tork's copy of Naked Lunch was confiscated by Australian Customs) and then filmed an NBC television special, 33⅓ Revolutions per Monkee, which rehashed many of the ideas from Head.
+However, musical and personal tensions were increasing within the group.
+The band finished a Far East tour in October 1968 (where Tork's copy of Naked Lunch was confiscated by Australian Customs) and then filmed an NBC television special, 33⅓ Revolutions per Monkee.

 No longer getting the group dynamic he wanted, and pleading "exhaustion" from the grueling schedule, Tork bought out the remaining four years of his contract for $160,000, leaving him with little income.
 In the DVD commentary for the 33⅓ Revolutions per Monkee TV special – originally broadcast April 14, 1969 – Dolenz noted that Nesmith gave Tork a gold watch as a going-away present, with the engraving "From the guys down at work."
 Jones noted at the time that "Peter's soul left us two and a half years ago.
 He was a banjo player from Greenwich Village who was made into an actor and finally decided that he didn't want to be a Marx Brother forever.
 His heart was back in the Village, that's all."
 Dolenz reflected on Tork's departure, saying, "Three of us more or less play ourselves in the series.
 The odd one out is Peter Tork.
 Offstage he's a real serious guy who thinks a lot about things like religion and problems in the world.
 But in the show, he throws off all that and becomes a dumb-but-likable character who is always doing the wrong thing at the wrong time.
 He kind of moons around with a lovesick expression on his face — not like the real Peter Tork at all."